oslabs-beta/Konstellation/README.md

 - [ ] Opentelemetry instrumentation integrated within your app.
 - [ ] Jaeger deployed on the cluster

+Check out our [QuickStart](#quickstart) section for instructions on how to quickly setup our app

 *Note*
 - If your App is not instrumented with Opentelemetry instrumentation, the following instructions will provide a method to instrument a NodeJS, Python, or Java app with Opentelemetry Autoinstrumentation.
 Do note that errors may arise do due to a known issue with NodeJS native fetch and Opentelemetry's Autostrumentation, inter-pod traces will not correctly propagate.

+- Custom deployment of the Opentelemetry Operator Collector, and the deployment of the Jaeger Operator Operator and collector is possible.
+As long as the `Jaeger-Front-End` is exposed on `localhost:16686`, Konstellation can be used.

 # Installing Kubectl
 - Instructions to install kubectl [here](https://kubernetes.io/docs/tasks/tools/)